waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Current Goal: Escape
 - **Status:** Party is heavily injured.
 NEPTUNE has fainted.
 - **High-Level Goal:** Navigate through Victory Road to reach the Indigo Plateau Pokémon Center to heal.
-- **Immediate Obstacle:** Navigating the eastern side of 2F to reach the ladder to 3F.
+- **Immediate Obstacle:** Solve the multi-stage boulder puzzle on 3F to unlock the path to the exit.

 # IV.
 Tool & Agent Principles
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 Do not modify tools to test hypotheses; test them with in-game actions first.